Red tape and reluctant tenants have closed some of China’s best historical buildings to the public

 But following the relocation of the school’s Institute of Qing History to the new campus in northwestern Beijing, the main building has stood empty, and the current annex residents are loosely associated with the university at best.
 The complex was also, concluded Beijing News, in a state of “partial ruin”—the architectural details long eroded by tenants sealing the cloister-like exterior and cooking in the hallways.

 Yet life inside these decomposing mansions goes on, a bizarre mix of squalor and faded splendor.
-Under the vaulted entrance of one of the annexes, an elderly resident surnamed Wang, the “mother-in-law of the daughter of former university employees,” is chopping vegetables on the aged stone steps when TWOC visits; a pair of shoes are dangling to dry from the colonnade.
-“It’s really quite terrible here,” she says conversationally, pointing out thin walls, a football-sized hole in the archway, and mouldings worn smooth from neglect.
+Under the vaulted entrance of one of the annexes, an elderly resident surnamed Wang, who describes herself as the “mother-in-law of the daughter of former university employees,” is chopping vegetables on the aged stone steps when TWOC visits; a pair of shoes are dangling to dry from the colonnade.
+“It’s really quite terrible here,” she says conversationally, pointing out thin walls, a football-sized hole in the archway, and crown moldings worn smooth from neglect.
 These residents live under some of the highest ceilings and most intricate facades in the city—but also make do with communal toilets, makeshift kitchens, and sagging (if architecturally acclaimed) beams.

 The residents, on their part, are unhappy with their reputation as relic-hating troglodytes.
 “We don’t want to live here anymore, either; nobody wants to see cultural relics destroyed,” an unnamed resident told the Beijing News.
 “I want to protect relics too, but can’t,” Wang’s neighbor Zhang tells TWOC cryptically.
 Wang translates: “Because it’s a conservation unit, we need permission from the heritage administration to do anything to the building…even to fix it; they have rules about how it should look and what materials to use.”